 Speak to your doctor before using Eumovate cream if you:

-If you are unsure whether Eumovate is suitable for you, speak to your doctor or a pharmacist.
+If you are unsure whether Eumovate is suitable for you, speak to our online clinician free of charge.

-All medicines have the potential of causing side effects.
-However, not everyone experiences side effects with the medicines they take.
+All medicines have the potential to cause side effects.
+However, not everyone experiences side effects from the medicines they take.

-It’s important to remain aware of the potential risks associated with your medicine, and to report any side effects you experience to your doctor.
+It’s important to remain aware of your medicine's potential risks and report any side effects you experience to your doctor.

 Very rare side effects of Eumovate include:

 This is not an exhaustive list of side effects.
 Further information regarding the safety of Eumovate, including a complete list of side effects, can be found within the patient information leaflet enclosed with your treatment.

 If you experience any side effects, regardless of whether they are listed above or in the patient information leaflet, inform your doctor right away.

 Do not use Eumovate if you are allergic to clobetasone butyrate or any other ingredients listed within the patient information leaflet enclosed with your treatment.